-Our body will always react up foreign, non-biological substances.
-Cheap vitamins and supplements usually contain fillers, such as binders and anti-adherent.
+Our bodies will always react to foreign, non-biological substances.
+Cheap vitamins and supplements usually contain fillers, such as binders and anti-adherents.

-Some like cheap Omega 3 supplements have been shown to contain dangerously high levels of heavy metals.
-Taking these types of supplements defeats the original purpose of taking them and more often than not, intoxicates the consumer.
+Some supplements, like cheap Omega 3, have been shown to contain dangerously high levels of heavy metals.
+Taking this type of supplements defeats the original purpose and more often than not, intoxicates the consumer.

-I can vouch first hand, as the ex-owner of a health good store and ad somebody who consumed cheap vitamins at certain tones in my life, that they react deleteriously with our health, causing inflammation, allergies, bowel and other gastrointestinal problems, even headaches and insomnia.
+I can vouch first hand, as an ex-owner of a health good store, and somebody who consumed cheap vitamins at certain times in my life, that poor quality supplements can have a deleterious effect on our health, cause inflammation, allergies, bowel and other gastrointestinal problems, even headaches and insomnia.

-These days I recommend my clients take supplements that are either derived directly from their natural source or from manufacturers that they have researched and trust.
-Authentic supplements yes, are more expensive.
+These days I advise my clients to take supplements that are either derived directly from their natural source or from manufacturers that they have researched and trust.
+Authentic supplements are unfortunately more expensive.

-But while most governments in the world have no quality control and hold manufacturers to guarantee that their products contain what they say they do, taking cheap vitamins and supplements is simply not worth it.
+And while most governments in the world have no quality control or hold manufacturers accountable for the purity of their products, taking cheap vitamins and supplements is simply not worth it.